 The Const declaration is used to assign a name that can be used in place of a value in the data logger CRBasic program.
-Once a value is assigned to a constant, each time the value is needed in the program, the programmer can type in the constant name instead of the value itself.
-The use
+Once a value is assigned to a constant, each time the value is needed in

 Constants must be defined before they are used in the program.
 Constants can be defined in a ConstTable/EndConstTable construct allowing them to be changed using the keyboard display, the C command in terminal mode, or via a custom menu.